testdrivenio/django-social-auth/draft.md

 - `SITE_ID`: This is required for django-allauth to function.
 - Turn off verification email
 - Redirect to `home` after login
-- Disable confirmation page during logout, this will directly logout the user without asking for confirmation.
+- Disable the confirmation page during log out; this will directly log out the user without asking for confirmation.

 Now we update the `urls.py` to include allauth.